rohan-paul/Awesome-JavaScript-Interviews/Redux/redux-thunk-what-is-thunk-in-programming.md

 ## 1> What are Thunks?

-The precise definition of a “thunk” varies across contexts.
-Generally though, thunks are a functional programming technique used to delay computation.
+Thunks are a functional programming technique used to delay computation.
 Instead of performing some work now, you produce a function body or unevaluated expression (the “thunk”) which can optionally be used to perform the work later.
 Compare:

 ```js
 // Eager version